Saticoy, California

 Saticoy (/ˈsætɪkɔɪ/; Chumash: Sa'aqtik'oy) is an unincorporated community in Ventura County, California, United States.
-The settlement was laid out in 1887 along the railroad line that was being built from Los Angeles through the Santa Clara River Valley to the town of San Buenaventura.
-Although the town was 10 mi distant at that time, the City of Ventura grew to a point where the community is now just outside the city limits.
-For statistical purposes, the United States Census Bureau has defined Saticoy as a census-designated place (CDP).
+The site of one of the largest settlements of the Chumash region, a settlement was laid out in 1887 along the railroad line that was being built from Los Angeles through the Santa Clara River Valley to the town of San Buenaventura.
+Although the town was 10 mi distant at that time, the City of Ventura grew to a point where only a small residential and commercial community is left outside the city limits.
+For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).

 The commercial district known as Old Town Saticoy is surrounded by a residential neighborhood with a population of just over one thousand.
 Two historic buildings attest to the important role Saticoy once held in the local agricultural economy: Walnut Growers Association Warehouse, and Saticoy (Lima) Bean Warehouse.
-The historic setting, stable residential population, railroad, and access to major highways make this community unique in Ventura County.